-LONDON—There is great buzz in London as collectors and buyers from across the globe gather in London for the Old Master Week.
-In addition to announced works, there are great expectations that some other important masterpieces by old masters will appear on the market.
+LONDON—There is a great buzz in the London art market as collectors and buyers from across the globe gather for the Old Master Week.
+In addition to announced artworks, there are heightened expectations that important masterpieces by old masters will appear on the market.
 But while the search for the great master piece continues, Bonhams is providing the opportunity for an alternative art niche that is both more affordable and with a track record in growing value as strong as any art market niche – Prints.

-Established and new art collectors will have the opportunity to collect prints by famous artists during Bonhams Prints and Multiples sale on July 15.
-The art event provides “a fantastic opportunity for art lovers with a small select high value selection,” says Rupert Worrall, Head of Prints at Bonhams.
+Established and new art collectors will have the opportunity to collect prints by famous artists during Bonhams Prints and Multiples sale on July 15 where Bonhams present the London art market with affordable art.
+The art event provides “a fantastic opportunity for art lovers with a small select high-value selection,” says Rupert Worrall, Head of Prints at Bonhams.
 The Prints and Multiples sale, he adds, provides “an opportunity to select from some of the western world’s greatest art – everything from Old Masters to Contemporary – at prices that are accessible from £5,000 to £70,000 – and a stability of value in a rising market.”

 The Liber Studiorum was published between 1807 and 1819, with 71 plates in 14 parts, each containing 5 etchings, with subjects divided into the following categories: Pastoral, Marine, Mountainous, Architectural, Historical and Elevated Pastoral.
 As the title suggests, it was conceived as a collection for study and learning, to be of particular use to other artists.
 The Liber Studiorum proved to be a success, admired by scholars and public alike for its technical and artistic virtuosity.
 W.G.
 Rawlinson described it as “a monumental work of art and that it will take rank with the highest productions of the greatest landscape painter which the world has yet seen”.